EduardoSolanas/simple-data-warehouse/README.md

 * Add a way to combine CTR with some aggregations, like for example: return the AVG(CTR) for a month
 * Add Pagination, so if there is a lot of data you can consume it in pages.
 * Add better sorting.
 At the moment is asc by default and using the values from the groupBy param.
+* The way how JPA Criteria builds the custom objects, seems quite messy or at least I could find a better way.